backupbrew/switchbrew/NCA Content FS.md

 # NCA-type2

-Unknown.
-Presumably what the nandsys 8XX titles use.
+What the nandsys 8XX SystemData titles use.

+## FS-type6

 # NCA-type3